Charlie Blackmon Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Phillies give up the 10th-fewest home runs in baseball (20 total, one per game).
+- Phillies pitchers combine to rank 13th in baseball in home runs surrendered (21 total, one per game).

-- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
-He has a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.

-- His last appearance came on Sunday against the Cincinnati Reds, when the right-hander threw six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.